estudio-hawara/criba/README.md

 # Criba

 > [!NOTE]
 > This is a pedagogical package.
 Do not use it in production environments.
-Feel free to contact us (check the package authors) if you want a production ready version of this.

 Criba is a PHP implementation of the **criteria pattern**.
 It facilitates searching, sorting and paginating records by offering a class based API that defines certain filters so they can latter be applied.